maciejwalkowiak/java-plist-serializer/README.md

 * java.util.Collection
 * java.util.Map

-When object passed to serialization is not of one fields included in that list - serializer iterates through its fields using reflection, serializes each field and wraps result into '''xml dict'''
+When object passed to serialization is not of one fields included in that list - serializer iterates through its fields using reflection, serializes each field and wraps result into <dict />.

+If there is a need to add serializer for another data type it can be done by implementing <code>pl.maciejwalkowiak.plist.handler.Handler</code> interface and then added to PlistSerializer by calling
+<code>pl.maciejwalkowiak.plist.PlistSerializerImpl#setAdditionalHandlers</code>